froelofs/inquisitive-semantics/_courses/2023-amsterdam.md

   - froelofsen
   - tklochowicz
 description: >
     Traditionally, logic is concerned with the characterization of valid reasoning and argumentation, and therefore identifies the meaning of a sentence with its truth conditions.
 When analyzing the meaning of sentences in conversation, however, other notions become of interest as well.
 The focus of the course will be on **inquisitive semantics**, which enriches the traditional truth-conditional approach in ways that allow for a more comprehensive formal analysis of the meaning of sentences in linguistic interaction.
 The course introduces the basic inquisitive semantics framework, and discusses some current research in this area.
-This year, we will focus in particular on the semantics of attitude verbs like *know*, *believe*, and *wonder*.
+This year, we will focus in particular on the semantics of **attitude verbs** like *know*, *believe*, and *wonder*.
 Why, for instance, is *believe* typically incompatible with interrogative complements (*Sue believes who arrived* is not a good sentence) and *wonder* typically incompatible with declarative complements (*Sue wonders that Mary arrived* is not good either) while *know* can take either type of complement (*Sue knows who arrived* / *Sue knows that Mary arrived*).
 Is this an artifact of English grammar, or do we see the same pattern in other languages?
 Can such distributive constraints be explained based on the semantic properties of these verbs?
+Recent work has argued that we can indeed provide such explanations, and obtain a deeper understanding of attitude verbs more generally, if we adopt a formal semantic framework in which semantic content is not identified with truth-conditional content but also comprises inquisitive content.
 schedule_intro: >
   Mondays 11.00-13.00, Thursdays 11.00-13.00
 schedule: >